20 Types of Caterpillars in Louisiana

 Often seen in gardens and house plants, members of the Lonomia genus are native to North America.

-Although they are called caterpillars, they are not related to moths or butterflies but leaf-rolling sawflies.
+Although called caterpillars, they are not related to moths or butterflies but leaf-rolling sawflies.

 The larvae grow up to 5 long and feed on various host plants, including nettles and dogbane plants.

-These types of caterpillars in Louisiana make their home by webbing leaves together with silk before forming a pupal case.
+These caterpillars in Louisiana make their home by webbing leaves together with silk before forming a pupal case.

-They come out of their protective cocoons at night and eat leaves using two sharp mandibles.
+They leave their protective cocoons at night and eat leaves using two sharp mandibles.
 They may bite if handled!

 8. Tobacco Hornworm